a-vanderheiden/sphinx-test/notes_alv.md

 Also, you can reference arbitrary locations by inserting a label a document ex: `.. _installation` then referencing the label with a `:ref:` role

 See [index.rst](docs/source/index.rst) for examples.

+## Referencing python objects

+Sphinx can render docs for many languages with directives and roles organized in **domains** for each language.

+For example `.. py:function` references the function directive in the python domain.

+All such directives can be cross-referenced in the project with **:py:func:`function_name`**